-Facebook has a set of guidelines that your page has to follow for the page to be eligible for the verification process.
-There are four significant verification guidelines, and they are:
+There is a set of guidelines that your page has to follow to be able to verify your Facebook business page.
+There are four significant verification guidelines:

 - Be Authentic – Your Facebook page has to represent a registered business or entity, or a real person.

-- Be Complete – The page or account has to have an active presence.
+- Be Complete – The Facebook business page or account has to have an active presence.
 You have to complete your “About” section, profile photo, cover photo, and have a least one post.

 - Be Notable – Your business page has to represent an often-searched, well-known entity, brand, or person.
 Facebook will review accounts that gain feature spots in multiple news sources.
 However, the review team doesn’t consider promotional or paid content as review sources.

-- Be Unique – Your page has to be a unique presentation of the business it represents.
+- Be Unique – To verify your Facebook business page, it has to be a unique presentation of the business it represents.
 You can only verify one account per company or person, unless you have more than one language-specific account for the same business.
 General interest accounts usually don’t gain a verification status.